-Yesterday was sine die at the State Legislature, the closing of the 2019 Legislative session.
-After many committee hearings, discussion, and negotiation, 298 bills have passed the legislature and will now go to the Governor to be signed into law.
+Thursday, May 2, was sine die at the State Legislature, the closing of the 2019 Legislative session.
+After many committee hearings, discussion, and negotiation, 298 bills passed the legislature and will now go to the Governor to be signed into law.
 This is about 9.5 percent of the 3,142 total bills that the House and Senate introduced this session.

 Candy Flavor Prohibition – Bills to end the sale of flavored tobacco products, including e-cigarettes, failed this session.
 Our public campaign, spearheaded by the Coalition for a Tobacco-Free Hawaii’s Youth Council, received more than 120 endorsements from organizations and community leaders and generated hundreds of pages of testimony.
 Sadly, HB276 failed to receive a Finance hearing and died before crossover.
 SB1009 successfully passed all of its Senate committees and crossed over to the House.
 The bill passed three House committees before being deferred in Finance, its final committee, effectively killing the bill for this session.